willowwy/SafePass/README.md

 1. Visit any website that requires login
 2. Enter username and password
-3. After submitting the form, a prompt will automatically appear asking if you want to save
+3. Submit the login form
+4. A smart prompt will appear:
+   - **New Account**: Shows "保存新账户?" if this is a new username for the site
+   - **Update Password**: Shows "更新密码?" if the username exists but password changed
+   - Displays masked password comparison for updates (e.g., `p••••••d`)
-4. Click "Save" to save the password
+5. Click "Save" or "Update" to save the credentials

+**Note**: No prompt appears if you log in with the same saved credentials.

 ### Autofill

 1. Visit a website where you have saved passwords
-2. Click on the password input field
+2. Click on **either** the username/email field **or** the password field
-3. A list of saved accounts for this website will be displayed
+3. A dropdown list of saved accounts for this website will appear
-4. Click to select an account, and username and password will be automatically filled
+4. Click to select an account
+5. Both username and password will be automatically filled

+**Enhanced Features**:
+- Works on dynamically loaded forms (SPAs like GitHub)
+- Automatically detects common username field patterns
+- Multiple retry mechanism for slow-loading pages

 ### Manage Passwords